stacyA21/social-media-addiction-analysis/README.md

 __Project Description__

+In the digital age, students are increasingly exposed to social media, which may have both positive and negative effects on mental well-being.
+This project explores usage patterns across platforms such as Instagram, TikTok, Snapchat, Facebook, and X (Twitter), and how they relate to self-reported mental health scores.

-This is a data analysis project that aims to adress social media platforms and their influence on the mental health of young students.
-The goals of the project is to uncover which platforms have negative influence on the mental health of students between the ages of ... and...
-This data was gathered from Kaggle The visualization of the results are represented on Tabluea Public page and the raw data clean up and analyses is done with python3.
+The goals of this project is to uncover which platforms have negative influence on the mental health of students between the ages of ... and...
+This data was gathered from Kaggle.
+The visualization of the results are represented on Tabluea Public page and the raw data clean up and analysis is done with python.

+__Research Question__
+How does the use of different social media platforms affect the mental health scores of students?

-## Data
+## Data Insight

 The Data set is a table containing the columns :
 *Student_ID,